Writing: Colin Le Sueur

 When resting at a bonfire, you can choose to spend Souls to grow your power.

 Prepare to die often.
 Upon death, you wake at the last bonfire rested at with all your current items.

 Lose one point of total Vigour for every death.
-If your total Vigour reaches 0, your character is forever lost to the darkness.
+If your total Vigour reaches 0, your Adventurer is forever lost to the darkness.

 One point of Vigour can be restored by a full day communing with a skald or by burning a sacrificial bundle at a bonfire.